saminiir/saminiir.github.io/_posts/2017-07-05-lets-code-tcp-ip-stack-5.markdown

 # Conclusion

-Retransmissions in TCP is an essential part of a robust implementation.
+Retransmissions in TCP are an essential part of a robust implementation.
 A TCP has to survive and be performant in changing network environments, where for example the latencies can suddenly spike or the network path is blocked for a moment.

 Next time, we will take a look at TCP Congestion Control for achieving maximum performance without degrading the network's health.